 The potential impacts to the BAWSCA member agencies are regional and not just limited to the individual cities or water districts.
 For example, the severity of the potential drought's impact to commercial and industrial sectors could cause relocation of businesses for which a reliable water supply is critical.
 The loss of this commercial and industrial base would undoubtedly weaken the regional economy.
 Furthermore, the residents and voters in one community often work or own businesses in another community within the BAWSCA member agency service area or neighboring communities.
-Therefore, a future drought year water supply shortfall in one BAWSCA member agency that results in loss of jobs or other impacts can have a detrimental effect on the customers of another BAWSCA member agency, even if that agency itself is not facing a supply shortfall.
+Therefore, a drought year reliability shortfall in one BAWSCA member agency that results in loss of jobs or other impacts could have a detrimental effect on the customers of another BAWSCA member agency, even if that agency itself is not facing a supply shortfall.

-ES.4 Several Viable Projects Have Been Identified That Together Can Mitigate Most of the Drought Year Shortfall
+ES.4 Several Viable Projects Have Been Identified That Together Can Reduce the Drought Year Shortfall

-Over 65 individual water supply management projects were evaluated that could be developed by BAWSCA and the BAWSCA member agencies to meet identified drought year supply needs through 2040.
-Projects were not retained to be a part of the Strategy for any of the following reasons: 1) an agency chose to independently implement a project; 2) an agency was not interested in being a proponent of the project as a part of the Strategy; 3) the project did not provide any additional supply; 4) regulatory restrictions impeded implementation; 5) no regional benefit was found to come from the project; 6) the project implementation schedule did not fit within the timeline of the Strategy; and 7) the project was deemed infeasible due to water quality issues.
-The project information focused on estimates of the yield, cost, reliability, and implementation schedule.
+Over 65 individual water supply management projects were evaluated that could be developed by BAWSCA and the BAWSCA member agencies to meet identified drought year reliability needs through 2040.
+Projects were not retained as part of the Strategy for any of the following reasons:

+- 1. An agency chose to independently implement a project; - 2.
+An agency was not interested in being a proponent of the project as a part of the Strategy; - 3.
+The project did not provide additional supply; - 4.
+Regulatory restrictions impeded implementation; - 5.
+No regional benefit was found;

+- 6. The project implementation schedule did not fit within the timeline of the Strategy; and - 7.
+The project was deemed infeasible due to water quality issues.

-Eleven specific projects were evaluated in greater detail encompassing five types (i.e., recycled water, groundwater, local capture and reuse, desalination, and water transfer projects), and nine are evaluated and scored in this report.
-The Strategy projects offer a wide range of potential dry year yield, from small projects that can be implemented individually by member agencies, to large yield projects that would require direct involvement by BAWSCA.
+Eleven specific projects were evaluated in greater detail encompassing five project types (i.e., recycled water, groundwater, local capture and reuse, desalination, and water transfer projects), and nine are evaluated and scored in this report.
+Two projects were not scored given limited data on key criteria.

+The projects offer a wide range of potential dry year yield, from small projects that can be implemented individually by member agencies, to large yield projects that would require direct involvement by BAWSCA.
 These projects, and a summary of their characteristics, are presented below in Table ES-1.
-Two items are particuarly important to note:
+Two items are particularly important to note:

 - 1. If all these projects were implemented, and achieved the average anticipated project yield, they would almost meet the 43 mgd (48,000 AFY) dry year supply need. - 2.
-The combined average anticipated yields of water transfers and desalination projects account for over 80 percent of the average projected dry year need.
+The combined average anticipated yields of two projects water transfers and desalination account for meeting over 80 percent of the average projected dry year need.

 Even though all projects may be needed to meet BAWSCA's dry year needs, an evaluation of projects was conducted to gain insights on how the projects perform against the Strategy objectives, highlight key tradeoffs between the projects, and identify where more information is needed.
-This information can then be used to prioritize implementation actions and inform the sequencing of actions.
+This information can then be used to prioritize recommended actions and inform their sequencing.